 Host the BBQ of the Summer with These Amazing Recipes

-Grilled Chicken Caprese – Grilled chicken breasts are topped with, melted mozzarella cheese, juicy cherry tomatoes, fresh basil and drizzled with a sweet balsamic glaze!
+Grilled Chicken Caprese – Juicy grilled chicken topped with melty mozzarella, cherry tomatoes, fresh basil, and a drizzle of balsamic glaze.

-Raspberry Hard Iced Tea Cocktail – Mix in iced tea classics like raspberries, lemon, and mint along with a spike whiskey and you have the perfect porch sipping summer cocktail.
+Raspberry Hard Iced Tea Cocktail – Refreshing iced tea with raspberries, lemon, mint, and a whiskey kick—summer in a glass.

 summer pasta salad with sweet tea dressing